ndau/ndau/cmd/ndauapi/README.md

 _Returns the history of changes to a value of a single chaos chain variable._

 The history includes the block height and the value of each change to the variable.
-The result is sorted chronologically from the current time.
+The result is sorted chronologically.

 _**Parameters:**_